cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Stealth Recon Suit

-Utilizing adaptive micro-LEDs for camouflage, this suit can mimic surrounding textures and colors for near-invisibility.
-It\'s built with sound-dampening materials and a minimalistic life support system that recycles air silently, ideal for short-duration covert missions.
+Utilizing adaptive micro-LEDs for camouflage, this suit can mimic surrounding textures and colours for near-invisibility.
+It's built with sound-dampening materials and a minimalistic life support system that recycles air silently, ideal for short-duration covert missions.